ibm-cloud-docs/vpc/bs_snapshots_manage.md

 Use the following steps to create cross-regional copies of snapshots from the Snapshots for VPC list or from the snapshot details page.

 1. In the console, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage snapshots**.
 2. In the list of snapshots, find the snapshot that you want to duplicate in another region.
+Make sure the snapshot is in Stable status.
 3. click the Actions menu (![Actions menu](images/overflow.png)) and select **Copy snapshot**.
 4. Select the region where you want to create the copy.